How to Use Sweet Defeat

 Dissolve on your tongue.

 Sweet Defeat is not a pill!
 Let the lozenge dissolve like a mint, moving it around your mouth (don’t chew it).
-Your cravings will be gone and your taste for sugar will be blocked for up to an hour.
+If you’re wondering, “how long does Sweet Defeat last?” we can assure you that your cravings will be gone and your taste for sugar will be blocked for up to an hour.

 Use after every meal.